-The Spark HBase connector uses HBase jar files by default.
-If you want to submit jobs on an HBase cluster with Phoenix enabled, you must include --jars phoenix-server.jar in your spark-submit command; for example:
+If you use a Spark-HBase connector in an environment that uses Apache Phoenix as a SQL skin, be aware that both connectors use only HBase .jar files by default.
+If you want to submit jobs on an HBase cluster with Phoenix enabled, you must include --jars phoenix-server.jar in your spark-submit command.
+For example: